henry-thompson/face-emotion-api-workshop/README.md

 ## Preparing for the Workshop

+If you just want to watch how to build an app with Cognitive Services just come along!

-If you are attending this workshop do the following. __It is highly recommended you do this before coming along.__
+If you want to follow along with the coding then make sure you have the following. __It is highly recommended you do this before coming along.__

 1. Make sure you have Git installed.
 If not, follow instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 2. Clone this repository by typing this command: `git clone https://github.com/cambridge-msp/face-emotion-api-workshop.git`.